DARPA-CRITICALMAAS/uiuc-cdr/README.md

 - **rabbitmq**: The orchestrator of all the work, all other containers connect to this and will receive work.
 If any of the messages can not be handled it will be added to the `<queue>.error` with the exception attached to the original message.
 - **cdrhook**: this is the entry point for all work, it will register with the CDR and receive messages when new work needs to be done.
 When a message arrives it will check to see if all necessary metadata is available and if so, it will send a message to the `download` queue.
 - **downloader**: this will download the image and the metadata to a shared folder that can be used by the actual processing container.
 This can run on a different server than the cdrhook, but does need to have access to the same storage system that the pipeline uses.
 Once it is downloaded it will send a message to each of the pipelines that run a model using the `process_<model>` queue name.
-- **pipeline**: this will do the actual inference of the map, it will use the map and the metadata and find all the legends and appropriate regions in the map and write the result to the output folder ready for the CDR, and send a message to the `upload` queue.
+- **icy-resin**: this will do the actual inference of the map, it will use the map and the metadata and find all the legends and appropriate regions in the map and write the result to the output folder ready for the CDR, and send a message to the `upload` queue.
 - **uploader**: this will upload the processed data from the pipeline to the CDR and move the message to `completed` queue.
 - **monitor**: this not really part of the system, but will show the number of messages in the different queues, making it easy to track overall progress.